-This Addendum No. 1 to the Marin Clean Energy Community Choice Aggregation Implementation Plan and Statement of Intent ("Addendum No. 1") describes MCE's expansion plans to include the City of San Pablo.
+This Addendum No. 9 describes MCE's expansion plans to include the City of Hercules.
+MCE intends to enroll such customers in its CCA Program during the month of April 2025, consistent with the Commission's requirements described in Resolution E-4907, which define relevant timing for Implementation Plan filing in advance of service commencement.
 According to the Commission, the Energy Division is required to receive and review a revised MCE implementation plan reflecting changes/consequences of additional members.
-With this in mind, MCE has reviewed its revised Implementation Plan, which was filed with the Commission on July 18, 2014, and has identified certain information that requires updating to reflect the changes and consequences of adding the City of San Pablo.
-This Addendum No. 1 reflects pertinent changes related to the new member addition(s) and includes related projections that account for MCE's planned expansion.
-This document format, including references to MCE's most recent Implementation Plan revision (filed with the Commission on July 18, 2014 and certified by the Commission on September 8, 2014), which is incorporated by reference and attached hereto as Appendix E, addresses all requirements identified in PU Code Section 366.2(c)(4), including universal access, reliability, equitable treatment of all customer classes and any requirements established by state law or by the CPUC concerning aggregated service, while streamlining public review of pertinent changes related to MCE expansion.
+With this in mind, MCE has reviewed its revised Implementation Plan, which was filed with the Commission on July 18, 2014, as well as previously filed and certified Addendums, and has identified certain information that requires updating to reflect the changes and consequences of adding the City of Hercules as well as other forecast modifications, which reflect the most recent historical electric energy use within MCE's existing service territory.
+This Addendum No. 9 reflects pertinent changes that are expected to result from the new member addition as well as updated projections that are considerate of recent operations.
+This document format, including references to MCE's most recent Implementation Plan revision (filed with the Commission on July 18, 2014 and certified by the Commission on September 15, 2014), which is incorporated by reference and attached hereto as Appendix D, addresses all requirements identified in Public Utilities Code Section 366.2(c)(4), including universal access, reliability, equitable treatment of all customer classes and any requirements established by state law or by the CPUC concerning aggregated service, while streamlining public review of pertinent changes related to MCE's anticipated expansion.